-More is expected of today's non-executive directors than ever before as the business landscape has become far more complex.
-Boards are having to deal with political and economic uncertainty, market volatility, regulatory changes, ESG issues, rapid changes in technology, and increased transparency, investor activism and media scrutiny.
+The sheer complexity of today's business landscape means that more is demanded of non-executive directors than ever before.
+Boards are now having to deal with political and economic uncertainty, market volatility, regulatory changes, ESG issues, and rapid changes in technology, as well as increased transparency, investor activism and media scrutiny.

 The non-executive director's role is more visible than ever and involves greater responsibility and time commitment.
-On the whole, remuneration has not kept pace with these changes.
+On the whole, though, remuneration has not kept pace with these changes.

 In many countries, boards have been getting smaller and this has added to the rising demands on directors.
-Boards tend to meet six to nine times per year, but this figure varies widely and does not include committee meetings, conference calls to discuss urgent items that need to be dealt with between meetings, visits to company locations or business activities, or other ad hoc meetings.
-Non-executives today have to be more engaged than ever to fulfil the demands of the role.
+Boards tend to meet six to nine times per year, but this figure varies widely and does not include committee meetings, conference calls to discuss urgent items that need to be dealt with between meetings, visits to company locations, and other business activities or ad hoc meetings.
+Non-executives today have to be more engaged than ever to fulfil the eclectic demands of the role.

 The existence of term limits for directors means that boards can be refreshed to reflect the current and future needs of the business.
 Term limits vary by market, but generally amount to three terms of three or four years (e.g. nine years in the case of the UK), after which a director ceases to be considered independent.
 Most directors will serve more than one term providing they are making an effective contribution.
-Diversity broadly (whether gender, ethnic or cultural) is a growing concern for boards everywhere.
-Chairs are increasingly recognising that boards with a good mix of age, experience and backgrounds tend to foster better debate and decision making and less groupthink.
+Diversity continues to be a priority for boards everywhere and there are multiple dimensions to consider, including gender, ethnicity, age, sexual orientation and socio-economic background.
+However, chairs increasingly recognise the role that cognitive diversity plays in fostering better debate and decision making - and reducing groupthink.

-The number of committees has grown beyond audit, remuneration and nominations, with more boards creating committees to cover topics relevant to the business such as safety; ethics; sustainability; innovation; science; and technology.
+The number of committees has grown beyond audit, remuneration and nominations, with more boards creating committees to cover topics relevant to the business such as safety; ethics; innovation; science; and technology.
+The rapid rise of ESG up the agenda has resulted in more boards across a range of sectors establishing a committee covering topics such as sustainability, climate change, decarbonisation, human rights, labour standards, good citizenship, workforce engagement, and diversity, equity and inclusion.
+These tend to be called sustainability, ESG or CSR committees.